MicrosoftLearning/AI-102KO-Designing-and-Implementing-a-Microsoft-Azure-AI-Solution/Instructions/15-computer-vision.md

     }
 }

-// 유명인이 있으면 해당 목록 표시
-if (celebrities.Count > 0)
+// If there were celebrities, list them if (celebrities.Count > 0)
 {
     Console.WriteLine("Celebrities:");